frederic-perez/AmE-dictionary/data/idioms.md

 __small hours__ (wee hours)
 __small print__ (fine print) An important part of a document that is not easily noticed because of the smallness of the printing. _You should have read the small print before signing the contract._
 __small wonder__ An event or fact whose cause or rationale is not difficult to discern; an unsurprising occurrence. _Small wonder that we’re lost, since we didn’t ask for directions._
+__smart alec(k)__ One who makes jokes and uses sarcasm in an attempt to seem witty, but instead is deemed annoying.
 __smart as a whip__ Very intelligent or clever, as in _Little Brian is smart as a whip; he’s only three and already learning to read._ This simile alludes to the sharp crack of a whip.
 __smarty-pants__ :five::hammer:
 __smash hit__ :two::hammer: